file-hound/filehound-app/docs/states.md

 *Last updated: June 2026.
 Verify all portal URLs and API endpoints before building — state portals update periodically.*

 **Verification progress: 4 of 50 states confirmed live (FL, NY, CO, CT).** See "Verified production configurations" section near the top of this document for exact endpoints, field mappings, and Apify input JSON for each.
 Update that section every time a new state goes live — it is the source of truth, not chat history.

+**Research session 2026-06-30:** Investigated OR, IA, PA, TX, ID.
+None went live, but each yielded a concrete finding (see "Dead ends and partial progress" section above): OR/IA/PA confirmed NOT viable as daily Socrata sources (monthly snapshots) — this is valuable negative information that prevents wasted future build effort.
+TX's real path is a $60/month official SOSDirect subscription, not the free Socrata dataset we'd assumed.
+ID has a working but incomplete API requiring an alphabetical-sweep workaround, joining AL/AZ/GA/VA in that category.